 It’s the height of the headboard that really matters when deciding which method you choose.
 Anything over 76cm in height is usually better suited to being wall mounted, but we do recommend this method for all headboards.
 Here are a few reasons why we suggest this:

-The headboard will be completely flush to the wall if mounted and look much nicer.
+The headboard will be completely flush to the wall looking very neat and tidy.

-Wooden struts have a habit of clattering against the wall behind and leave a small gap.
+Wooden struts have a habit of clattering against the wall and leave a small gap.

 This picture shows where the screws need to be placed in the wall to allow the ‘Hangers’ to hang on.

-The headboard should gently rest on the surface of the mattress when hung and there should not be a gap.
+The headboard should gently rest on the surface of the mattress when hung and there should be no gap.